 - Get to know the range offered as per experience and educational qualifications

 - Offering salaries lower than industry standards means lower productivity

 - From the initial rounds, understand the caliber of the candidate, attitude and nature.
 You can talk with colleagues who have interacted with the candidate.

-- Understand what is important to the candidate – is it salary, a good workplace culture, growth, employee benefits?
+- Understand what is important to the candidate - is it salary, a positive workplace culture, growth, employee benefits?
 Questions like “why did you leave your last job?”, “what are you looking for career-wise if you join here?” will help you understand it.